Wall Street rallies to recover some of Friday's sell-off after Trump softens his criticism of China

 NEW YORK — And back up goes Wall Street.
 U.S. stocks are rallying Monday after President Donald Trump said " it will all be fine," just days after he sent the market reeling by threatening much higher tariffs on China.

-The S&P 500 jumped 1.4% to recover roughly half of its drop from Friday, which was its worst since April.
-The Dow Jones Industrial Average was up 473 points, or 1%, as of 10:15 a.m.
-Eastern time, and the Nasdaq composite was 2% higher.
+The S&P 500 jumped 1.3% to recover nearly half its drop from Friday, which was its worst since April.
+The Dow Jones Industrial Average was up 483 points, or 1.1%, as of 10:45 a.m.
+Eastern time, and the Nasdaq composite was 1.8% higher.

 “Don’t worry about China,” Trump said on his social media platform Sunday.
 He also said that China’s leader, Xi Jinping, “doesn’t want Depression for his country, and neither do I. The U.S.A. wants to help China, not hurt it!!!”